Mukul-Jindal/github-activity-cli/readme.md

   node index.js
 ```

-/**
- * This function performs the specified operation.
- *
- * Note:
- * - Ensure that Node.js is installed on your system before running this code.
+* Note: Ensure that Node.js is installed on your system before running this code.
- */